 Agricultural Best Management Practice Loans:

-The AgBMP loan program is a water and quality program that provides low interest loans to farmers, rural landowners, and agricultural supply businesses.
+The AgBMP loan program is a water quality program that provides low interest loans to Minnesota farmers, rural landowners, and agricultural supply businesses.
 The purpose is to encourage agricultural Best Management Practices that prevent or reduce runoff from feedlots, farm fields and other pollution problems identified by the county in local water plans.

 Loans can be for: